msranjana/Product-card/README.md

 # Bvlgari Watch Product Card

-This project is a simple product card for a Bvlgari watch, showcasing its design, features, and pricing.
+This project is a simple product card for a Bvlgari watch, showcasing its design and beauty.

 ## Live Demo